Veteran Affairs Office (VAO)

 Kerri Etzel 619.644.7178

-The VAO is designed to serve the needs of qualifying active duty service members, veterans and dependents who are eligible for VA education benefits.
+The VRC is designed to serve the needs of qualifying active duty service members, veterans and dependents who are eligible for VA education benefits.
 Student will receive assistance in filing for benefits, updating information on various forms, and in corresponding with the Veterans Administration, which includes advocacy in problem cases and related matters.